 I like Simon Peter because he was both enthusiastic and fallible - certainly as prone to gaffes as any of us.
 His discipleship was a little like fishing on the Sea of Galilee.
 Let me explain.
 The Sea of Galilee lies nearly 700 feet below the Mediterranean and is subject to strong winds that are channelled through the surrounding hills.
 As a result, it is subjected to sudden fierce squalls that create waves five or six metres high.
 At the time of Jesus, fishermen would have been used to seas a flat as a mill-pond, yet within minutes a squall could arise with raging torrents that threatened to swamp the small craft used by local fishermen.
 Peter's discipleship reflected this: one minute he was on the crest of a wave; the next he was in the trough!
 The incident in our reading was typical, for he'd had earned Jesus' praise when he declared Jesus was the Messiah, the Promised One of God.
 Such a declaration of faith wouldn't have been difficult for Peter, because he had heard his master's teaching, witnessed Jesus' grasp of the Scriptures, his healings and his miracles.
-Peter recognized that these were the qualities

-Remember, soon afterwards, Jesus told his disciples that he would go to Jerusalem only for the Sanhedrin, the religious Establishment, to reject him.
+Yet, soon afterwards, Jesus told his disciples that he would go to Jerusalem only for the Sanhedrin, the religious Establishment, to reject him.
 Worse still, he declared that he would be killed and be raised on the third day.
 Such talk must have seemed ridiculous to his followers, especially to Peter.
-After all, they shared the Hebrew expectation that the Messiah would be like the one of Isaiah 63, who destroyed the enemies of the Jews on his own and whose clothes would stained crimson with their blood.
-At that time, Jews expected the Messiah to lead an uprising that would sweep the Roman occupiers from the land, to restore the nation to the political and economic power enjoyed at the time of King David, before he compelled the people to observe a new covenant with the Lord.
+After all, at that time, Jews expected the Messiah to lead an uprising that would sweep the Roman occupiers from the land, to restore the nation to the political and economic power enjoyed at the time of King David, before he compelled the people to observe a new covenant with the Lord.
 Peter and his friends would have thought God's Son couldn't be killed by mortal men - besides, neither God nor his angels would allow such a thing to happen - and as usual Peter was the one who voiced their objections.
+"Never Lord!
+This shall never happen to you!"